-If you know ahead of time that you will be missing an exam, you must contact the course coordinator and your instructor by email at least 7 days in advance of the scheduled exam.
-If an emergency arises which prevents you from taking the exam at the scheduled time you must contact the course coordinator and your instructor by email no later than 48 hours after the exam time.
+If you know ahead of time that you will be missing an exam, you must contact your instructor by email at least 7 days in advance of the scheduled exam.
+If an emergency arises which prevents you from taking the exam at the scheduled time you must contact your instructor by email no later than 48 hours after the exam time.
 However we will listen to all reasonable requests.
 Be prepared to bring appropriate evidence in support of your request.